Online Notepad

 Is my data private and secure? expand_more

 Absolutely.
 All data is stored locally in your browser using localStorage.
-Nothing is sent to any server.
-Your notes remain entirely on your device.
+Nothing is sent to any server, logged, or indexed.
+Your notes remain entirely on your own device.
+To remove them, click the Clear button (confirmed with a second click).

 Is there a character or size limit? expand_more

 The notepad itself has no hard limit, but browsers typically allow around 5 MB of localStorage per domain.
-For plain text, that is roughly 2.5 million characters, more than enough for most use cases.
+For plain text, that is roughly 2.5 million characters — more than enough for meeting notes, code snippets, or long drafts.